rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/ValidateAndCreateAwsCloudAccountInput.md

   - Details of IAM role to be used for data center role-based archival.
 - outpostAwsNativeId: System.String
   - AWS Outpost account native ID.
+- orgId: System.String
+  - The ID of the organization to which the AWS accounts belong.